 LAKE MINNETONKA AND ST CROIX BOAT ACCIDENTS MOST FREQUENT – MN ATTORNEY

 As Minnesota heads into one of the busiest boating days of the year, there’s an important number to keep in mind: 92.
 That’s how many non-fatal boating accidents there were last year – the highest number since 2007.
+There were many people injured because of these boat accident cases.

 5 Eyewitness News analyzed data from the Minnesota Department of Natural Resources and the U.S. Coast Guard to see the most common types of accidents on Minnesota lakes, and what’s causing them.
 That data breaks down boating incidents from 2005 to 2015.

 Topping off the list, by a long shot: Lake Minnetonka.
-Lake Minnetonka had the highest number of boat accidents or incidents during that time period throughout the state.
+Lake Minnetonka had the highest number of boat accidents or incidents during that time-period throughout the state.
 “It can be very congested.
 It can be like rush hour traffic in Minneapolis, but out on the lake,” said Lt.
 Kent Vnuck with the Hennepin County Water Patrol Unit.
 According to the state’s data, there were 76 boat accident injury cases on Lake Minnetonka and five deaths.
 The most common accident on Lake Minnetonka were collisions between two boats or a boat and another object – such as a dock.
 There was 63 in total.
 On Lake Minnetonka, excessive speed was listed most often as the cause of a boat crash or injury accident.

 “There are thousands of boaters out here.
 There are a lot of boats out there and you do have to be paying attention.
 You have to be looking around all the time,” Vnuck said.